Penguin (Blonde Stout)

 When sharing some beers out in Yakima Valley this past spring Rhinegeist and Three Weavers Brewing Company (Los Angeles) started riffing on a collaboration beer, settling on a Blonde Stout.

 Penguin is a celebration of camaraderie, breaking the mold and the special bonds of friendship.
-It is 7.0%, 33 IBU Blonde Stout infused with coffee and cacao nibs delivering chocolate, coffee and roasted notes in a mindbendingly blonde beer.
+It is 7.0%, 33 IBU Blonde Stout infused with coffee and cacao nibs (from our friends at Ethereal!) delivering chocolate, coffee and roasted notes in a mindbendingly blonde beer.

 Malts: Maris Otter, Golden Naked Oats and Flaked Oats